 The castle made King Ludwig himself in trouble with the Pope and the Rhenish archbishops.
 Therefore he was excommunicated by Pope John XXII in 1327.
-In 1340, 12-metre high circular wall was built in order to protect the tower.
+In 1340, the 12-metre high circular wall was built to protect the tower.
 In 1607 the external wall was completed by Frederic IV, Elector Palatine of the Rhine to give the castle the shape you see today.
 It is 51 metres long, 21 metres wide and 25 metres high with walls that were 2.6 metres thick.

-During the off-season there are not so many tourists.
-I was able to take some good pictures without any tourists jumping into my view.
-After entering the yard I followed the narrow path along the Gothic ring wall with its narrow loopholes.
+During the off-season, there are not so many tourists.
+I was able to take some good pictures without and tourists jumping into my view.
+After entering the yard, I followed the narrow path along the Gothic ring wall with its narrow loopholes.
 The former powder chamber was barely furnished.

-Take some time to walk around outside the castle and to take more pictures of the terraced vineyards, town of Kaub and other fortifications on the hills.
-In addition to its unusual location the castle has also a unique setting — its roof is so beautiful as well.
+Then, I took some time to walk around outside the castle and to take more pictures of the terraced vineyards, town of Kaub, and Castle Gutenfels above Kaub on the hills.
+Castle Gutenfels also has the wonderful view over the most beautiful part of the Rhine Valley.

 Tel: +49 (0) 6774 – 745